skip to content

 Does impact investing work?

 There is a lot of debate about whether or not impact investments actually work, but the truth is that there isn’t one easy answer to this question.
-On the whole, it seems like many early-stage impact funds have struggled to provide attractive
+On the whole, it seems like many early-stage impact funds have struggled to provide attractive returns.
+Social washing can create valuation risk for companies by misleading impact-oriented investors.

-What are examples of ESG issues?
+What are examples of ESG issues and disclose board diversity data?

 ESG is about making the earth sustainable, therefore the laundry list of issues is quite long.
-Here are a few examples: climate change, human rights, gender equality, and responsible investment.
+Here are a few examples: climate change, human rights, gender equality, gender pay gap data, and responsible investment.
 Each of these encompasses a variety of different issues that can be difficult to navigate.
 For example, the issue of climate change can include topics like renewable energy or emissions reductions.
 As another example, the issue of human rights might cover areas such as child labor or workers’ rights.

 We need innovation on a grand scale and innovation needs money.

-What are ESG activities?
+What are appropriate social risk management and ESG activities?

 There are many things that we can do as individuals and companies.
 Here are a few examples: recycling, using renewable energy, and reducing transport emissions.
 Many of these activities overlap with other issues like climate change and human rights because there is often no easy distinction between them.